bendalab/plottools/docs/guide.md

 to generate the figures.
 Not the raw data, but the ones displayed in the figure.
 So you need to store this data in files using formats that can be read by others on whatever platform (4.).
-Storing the processed data into files for direct plotting has the additional advantage, that it reduces the dependencies of the code on external packages needed for the computations.
+Storing the processed data into files for direct plotting has the additional advantage that it reduces the dependencies of the code on external packages needed for the computations.
 This also makes your figure code more easily to use later on.